It rained on their parade, but the Paris Olympians were all smiles

 Friday’s ceremonies featured the return of two beloved icons.
 The bells of Notre Dame rang out for the first time in Paris since a fire devastated the 800-year-old cathedral five years ago.

-And even without the rain, there wouldn’t have been a dry eye in the house as Celine Dion closed out the ceremony with “L’Hymne a l’amour” by Edith Piaf.
-The French-Canadian singer has been battling a progressive neurological disease, but Friday’s performance featured her trademark high notes and utter command of the stage.
+And even without the rain, there wouldn’t have been a dry eye in the house as Ms. Dion closed out the ceremony with “L’Hymne a l’amour” by Edith Piaf.
+The French-Canadian singer has been diagnosed with a progressive neurological disease, but Friday’s performance featured her trademark high notes and utter command of the stage.

 The French love to party, and that is to their credit.
 They didn’t have perfect weather.
 Mr. Macron didn’t complain.
 He stood with them and applauded his countrymen.
 They danced until the end without seemingly getting tired.
 Paris set a goal when it was named as a host city, and expectations were high.
 Rain and arsonists’ fires tried to stop them, but they kept bouncing and dancing just as the drops kept falling.